A general outline of the Allied advance through Germany

 Field-Marshal Montgomery‘s aim was to establish the U.S. Ninth Army on that river from Magdeburg to Wittenberge and the Second Army from Wittenberge to Hamburg.
 The Ninth Army was to advance north of the Ruhr to Paderborn, where it was intended that it should unite with the U.S. First Army pushing north from Remagen through Marburg.
 If this were done the Ruhr would be encircled and the defending forces there would be cut off from the German forces to the north and east.

 The two American Armies succeeded by 3rd April in encircling the Ruhr as the staffs had planned.
-The Second Army advanced from the Rhine bridgehead with the Sth Corps on the right, heading for Osnabruck and CelIe,the 12th Corps in the centre, directed on Rheine, Nienburg and Luneburg, and the 30th Corps on the left, towards Enschede, Bremen and Hamburg.
-Resistance on the British sector varied in power; the German armies, no doubt, were by now losing their direction, but in places improvised battle groups delayed the British advance.
+The Second Army advanced from the Rhine bridgehead with the Sth Corps on the right, heading for Osnabruck and CelIe, the 12th Corps in the center, directed on Rheine, Nienburg and Luneburg, and the 30th Corps on the left, towards Enschede, Bremen, and Hamburg.
+Resistance on the British sector varied in power; the German armies, no doubt, were by now losing their direction, but in places, improvised battle groups delayed the British advance.
 The incoming soldier was also delayed by demolitions; there are numerous large waterways across the north German plains, and over five hundred bridges had to be constructed during the advance.
-The Sth Corps met with least resistance, and was able to make speed across the Dortmund-Ems canal and on to the Weser.
+The Sth Corps met with least resistance and was able to make speed across the Dortmund-Ems canal and on to the Weser.
 This river was crossed by 5th April, CelIe was taken by the 10th, and after some hard fighting for Uelzen, the Elbe was reached on the 19th.
 By the 24th its west bank throughout the Corps sector had changed hands.
-The 12th Corps went ahead at first, but were delayed on the line of the Dortmund-Ems canal and in the neighbourhood of Rheine.
+The 12th Corps went ahead at first but were delayed on the line of the Dortmund-Ems canal and in the neighborhood of Rheine.
 The Weser was crossed with little difficulty, but east of the river the German army again insisted on an argument.
 Soltau was captured on 18th April, and on the 23rd the Elbe was reached opposite Hamburg.